-The admission price is only to visit the museums.
-If you would like to simply wander the grounds and enjoy the views of the bay, it’s free!
+- The admission price includes the grounds, circus museum and art museum.
+If you would like to simply wander the grounds and enjoy the views of the bay, it’s just $5.

-There is a cafe in the visitors center and another small cafe out in the grounds.
+- There is a cafe in the visitors center and another small cafe out in the grounds.
 The Muse restaurant is also open in the visitors center.
-We found the dining options to be overpriced and a bit limited.
-We would suggest eating a big meal before visiting or bringing your own lunch.